 Graffiti in Athens:

 When they’re bad, they are simply horrible!
+The bad art makes you think Athens is ugly.
 Does this look good to anyone except to someone in a drug induced haze?
 They cover the houses, stores and streets with it.
 The same can be said for a great part of Spain, and l think it’s terrible too.
 I’m not sure when defamation became art :-)!

 You might like: Honest opinions of New Delhi